anze3db/blog/_posts/2024-06-12-sqlite-django-config.md

 ### 1. Enable WAL journal mode

-The most impactful change that you can make is to enable `WAL` `journal_mode`.
+The most impactful change you can make is to enable `WAL` `journal_mode`.
 Without `WAL`, every write request blocks reads and vice versa, which can kill your throughput.

 Enabling `WAL` mode has no real downsides and can be achieved by running the following command on your database: